 As you can see, your Strapi entries are sent to Meilisearch as is.
 You can modify the data before sending it to Meilisearch, for instance by removing a field.
 Check out all the customization options on the strapi-plugin-meilisearch page.

-Now that you have your Strapi collections in Meilisearch, you can start searching!
+Now that you have successfully added your Strapi collections in Meilisearch, you can start using the search capabilities to their full extent.

 Learn how to set up instant-meilisearch to integrate a search-as-you-type experience into your front end in no time at all!